|Overview • Detailed Itinerary • FAQ's • Testimonials • BOOK NOW|

 Day 17: Skocjan Cave, Dormouse Museum, Sneznik Castle, Knizna Cave

 In the morning we walk 2 kms through the incredible Skocjan Cave, a UNESCO World Heritage Site.
-We will walk 90 meters above the giant underground River Reka and finish our trip on the bottom of the deep dolina sinkhole, from here, a cable car takes us back to the starting point.
+We will walk 90 meters above the giant underground River Reka and finish our trip on the bottom of the deep dolina sinkhole, from here, a funicular takes us back to the starting point.

 Day 18: Mt.
 Slivnica Panorama, Postojna Cave, Predjama Castle